Vincent Sherman: Career

 Sherman arrived in New York City to sell a play and soon became a stage director and actor.
 As a stage actor, he made his Broadway debut in the ensemble of Eugene O’Neill’s Marco Millions (1928).
 He arrived in Hollywood during the early sound era, where he appeared in William Wyler's 1933 film Counsellor at Law starring John Barrymore.
 In 1938, Sherman signed on at Warner Bros. as a director.
 His first film as a director was the 1939 horror film The Return of Doctor X, which starred Humphrey Bogart.
 The 2006 release of The Return of Doctor X included a director's commentary that Sherman had recorded that year at the age of 99.

 Sherman quickly built a reputation for his ability to rewrite any script he was given and turn it into the basis for a successful film.
 It was these skills that led him to much bigger and star-studded pictures.
 Sherman was initially known as a "woman's director" during the mid 1940s, but his range expanded as his career developed.

 After his film career wound up, Sherman ended his career in television.
 In 2004, he was the oldest of 21 individuals interviewed in the documentary film Imaginary Witness, a work that chronicled 60 years of film-making about the Holocaust.

 Personal life

-Sherman was married to Hedda Comorau from 1931 until her death in 1984.
-He had two children with Comorau: a son Eric Sherman and a daughter Hedwin Naimark.
-He had a number of high-profile affairs during his life, including on-set affairs with Bette Davis and a three-year relationship with Joan Crawford.
+Sherman was married to Hedda (née Comorau) from 1931 until her death in 1984.
+The Shermans had two children together, a son, Eric Sherman, and a daughter, Hedwin Naimark.

+Sherman had a number of high-profile affairs during his life, including on-set affairs with Bette Davis and a three-year relationship with Joan Crawford.
 In his memoir Studio Affairs: My Life as a Film Director, he described his relationships with Crawford and Rita Hayworth.
 Until his death in 2006, he had been in a decade-long relationship with actress Francine York.

 Death

-Sherman died on June 18, 2006, 28 days before his 100th birthday, at the Motion Picture and Television Country House and Hospital in Woodland Hills, California.
+Sherman died on June 18, 2006, at age 99, at the Motion Picture and Television Country House and Hospital in Woodland Hills, California.